My Claude Code Setup

 The template includes examples for LaTeX, R, Python, Jupyter, and multi-language workflows.

-Use it after you’ve established 3-7 recurring patterns that you want to enforce consistently.
+Use constitutional governance after you’ve established 3-7 recurring patterns that you want to enforce consistently.
 Don’t create it on day one — let patterns emerge first, then codify them.
+Skip it for solo projects with evolving standards, or when you prefer case-by-case decisions.

 Template: templates/constitutional-governance.md